-A true scholar of her craft, Avery holds a Master of Music in Voice and Opera Performance from McGill University as a Wirth Family Fellow, where she sang multiple lead roles with Opera McGill.
+A true scholar of her craft, Avery holds a Master of Music in Voice and Opera Performance from McGill University where she was a Wirth Family Fellow.
 McGill University also employed her as a Research Assistant in the Schulich School of Music.
-She holds two Bachelor degrees in Arts & Science, and Music from the University of Toronto where she earned the Douglas Bodle - St. Andrew’s Graduating Award.
+She holds two Bachelor degrees in Arts & Science, and Music, from the University of Toronto where she was awarded the Douglas Bodle - St. Andrew’s Graduating Award.

 She would like to thank her teachers, coaches, and mentors for their generous support along the way including:

-Janice Chapman, Michael Pugh, Dominique Labelle, Elizabeth Koch, Patrick Hansen, John Mac Master, Michael McMahon, Steven Hargreaves, Elizabeth MacDonald, Jo Greenaway, Darryl Edwards, Stephanie Weiss, Robert Loewen, Evanne Wilhelm,
+Marilyn Rees, Dominic Wheeler, Martin Lloyd-Evans, Liz Marcus, Elizabeth Rowe, Elizabeth Koch, Patrick Hansen, John Mac Master, Michael McMahon, Stephen Hargreaves, Elizabeth MacDonald, Jo Greenaway, Janice Chapman, Michael Pugh, Dominique Labelle, Darryl Edwards, Stephanie Weiss, Robert Loewen, Evanne Wilhelm,

 & the one who started it all …